ldjennings/ldjennings.github.io/index.md

 + Li, S., Araujo, I. “Single Image Deraining: A Comprehensive Benchmark Analysis”, CVPR 2019.
 + Zhao, Z., Yanyan, W., Haijun, Z., Yi, Y., Shuicheng, Y., & Wang, M. "Data-Driven Single Image Deraining: A Comprehensive Review and New Perspectives," Pattern Recognition 2023.
 + [Derain Zoo](https://github.com/nnUyi/DerainZoo): additional Github collection of deraining methods and datasets
-+ [Raindrops on Windshield](https://github.com/EvoCargo/RaindropsOnWindshield): dataset of synthetic rain image pairs on car windshields, specific to autonomous vehicle applications. as well as a synthetic raindrop generator program
++ [Raindrops on Windshield](https://github.com/EvoCargo/RaindropsOnWindshield): dataset of synthetic rain image pairs on car windshields, specific to autonomous vehicle applications
 + [UCF Center for Research in Computer Vision](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/): dataset of images captured by Google Street View that were piped through the raindrop generator

 (Please note: images that are not our own are hyperlinked to their original sources, all open-source.)